 “Idol” also saw a renewed focus on music in 2011, with the producers turning to record executive Jimmy Iovine to work with the contestants in a bid to improve the quality of the performances.

 “It’s extremely unlikely the show will grow significantly again,” said Todd Gordon, managing director of MagnaGlobal, a media-buying agency at New York-based Interpublic Group of Cos.
-(IPG) “But it’s reasonable to expect they’ll find a way to regain some of that younger demographic.”
+(IPG:US) “But it’s reasonable to expect they’ll find a way to regain some of that younger demographic.”

 At upfront meetings with advertisers yesterday, Fox announced that “X Factor,” a sister talent program that’s also produced by FremantleMedia, will bring on pop stars Britney Spears and Demi Lovato as celebrity judges this fall.
 The show will air on Wednesday and Thursday nights, giving viewers a late-week alternative to “The Voice.”